-The Porcupine bank area is considered an area where blue whiting from the south, from the north and from local populations mix.
-Some years, however, catches taken on the southern slope of the bank have been thought belonging to the northern stock and consequently confined to the northern area.
-The Working Group therefore found it natural also to have the boundary between the southern and the northern stocks to be further south, and in 1988, for practical reason decided to have it located at latitude 48° N (Anon.
+Blue Whiting Assessment Working Group in 1980 decided to The ICES' treat the entire northeast Atlantic area as a single assessment unit with southern boundary at the Porcupine bank, i.e. along latitude 52 30' N (ANON.
+1980).
+The Porcupine bank area, however, is considered an area where blue whiting from the south, from the north and from local populations mix.
+Some years catches taken on the southern slope of the bank have been thought belonging to the northern stock and consequently confined to the northern area.
+The Working Group therefore found it natural also to have the boundary between the southern and the northern stocks to be further south, and in 1988, for practical reason decided to have it located at latitude 48° N (ANON.
 1989).